MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-licensing.md

 ## AI Builder credits

-Both pay-as-you-go and per-user licensing require [AI Builder credits](https://learn.microsoft.com/en-us/ai-builder/administer-licensing#purchase-ai-builder-capacity).
+Structured and freeform document processing for both pay-as-you-go and per-user licensing requires [AI Builder credits](https://learn.microsoft.com/en-us/ai-builder/administer-licensing#purchase-ai-builder-capacity).

 Structured and freeform document processing use AI Builder capacity, for both training and runtime processing.
 Capacity must be allocated to the Power Apps environment where you'll use AI Builder.